 At Martin Mere the Wildfowl and Wetlands Trust offers visitors a chance to explore the county's flora and fauna close-up, while the RSPB Discovery Centre at Fairhaven Lake examines the multitude of migratory birds that make the Ribble Estuary their home each year.

-near Ormskirk is one of the finest Tudor houses in the country, boasting marvelous timber roofing and carved oaken furniture.
+Rufford Old Hall near Ormskirk is one of the finest Tudor houses in the country, boasting marvellous timber roofing and carved oaken furniture.

 Pendle Hill soars above eastern Lancashire, offering splendid views to reward walkers.
-The Pendle Witches Trail, which leads from the hill to Lancaster, recalls the unhappy history of 6 residents who where convicted of practising witchcraft and hung in 1612.
+The Pendle Witches Trail, which leads from the hill to Lancaster, recalls the unhappy history of six residents who were convicted of practising witchcraft and hung in 1612.
 More happily, his experiences at Pendle Hill inspired George Fox to found Quakerism.

 At Sawley, the remains of the Cistercian abbey stand on the banks of the Ribble, while at Whalley Abbey the chapter house and two gateways recall another Cistercian monastery.
 The parish church at Whalley also boasts some superb pre-Conquest crosses.